 Female needs not just her own female hormones, but also male hormones in adequate amounts for proper functioning and well-being.
 The ovaries produce both female and male hormones.
 The main female hormones are estrogen and progesterone and the main male hormones are testosterone and androstenedione.
-Let’s review these hormones and their functions for female body functioning in more details.
+Let’s review these hormones and their functions for the female body functioning in more detail.

 Estrogen refers to a group of female “sex” hormones, produced primarily in the ovaries, and to a lesser extent in the body’s fat cells.
 It is important for adolescent sexual development and for regulating the menstrual cycle.
 Estrogen prepares the uterus for receiving the fertilized egg by stimulating the uterine lining to grow.
 During days 10 – 14 in a woman’s cycle, the uterus is mainly under the influence of estrogen, which begins to climb right before ovulation, which is usually between days seven to fourteen, peaking at ovulation in preparation for a fertilized egg.
 Estrogen also improves skin tone and reduces vaginal dryness.
 There are three main types of estrogen that a woman makes: Estradiol (E2), which accounts for 80% of her estrogen, Estriol (E1), and Estrone (E3), each accounting for 10% of the remaining estrogen.

 The other source of estrogen (estrone) comes from the adrenal glands, which sit on the top of each kidney.
 These glands produce a male hormone called androstenedione, which is converted in the fatty tissue to an estrogen called estrone.
-The average level of estrone after the menopause is around 100 pmol/l.
+The average level of estrone after menopause is around 100 pmol/l.
 Since the conversion of androstenedione takes place in the fatty tissue, women with greater amounts of fatty tissue produce higher levels of estrone.